uploadcare/react-widget/readme.md

 #### `validators: Validator[]`

-Set validators for the widget.
+Set **validators** for a widget.
 Validator is a JavaScript function that receives a `fileInfo` object for each uploaded file and throws an exception if that file does not meet validation requirements.

 ```jsx
 const fileTypeLimit = (tps) => {